Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

 Now the Virtual Machine deployment is complete.
 The next step is to obtain the IP Address for osticket-vm and log into the Remote Desktop.
-To do this, type Virtual Machine in the search bar, and right-click the IP Address of osticket-vm, then slelct copy.
+To do this, type Virtual Machine in the search bar, and right-click the IP Address of osticket-vm, then slelct Copy.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)